Commutativity properties of Quinn spectra: Improved versions of geometric and symmetric Poincar e bordism.

 \end{thm}

-\begin{remark} (i) It is perhaps worth mentioning that there is no such thing as a {\it symmetric} monoidal transformation, just as there is no such thing as a commutative homomorphism between commutative rings.

-(ii) Theorem \ref{Nov13.3} implies that $\bL(R)$ is a strictly commutative symmetric ring spectrum when $R$ is commutative.
+\begin{remark} (i) Theorem \ref{Nov13.3} implies that $\bL(R)$ is a strictly commutative symmetric ring spectrum when $R$ is commutative.
 Also, $\bP(e,*,1)$ is a strictly commutative symmetric ring spectrum and $\Sig:\bP(e,*,1)\to \bL(\Z)$ is a map of symmetric ring spectra.
 This is compatible with Theorem \ref{m54}: there is a commutative diagram

 in which the horizontal arrows are ring maps, and they are weak equivalences by the argument given in Remark \ref{m80}.